Taichung HSR station: Overview

-Due to the location of Taichung HSR station, not only can the station service residents of Taichung, but it can also service those living in the northern part of Changhua County in central Changhua.
+Due to the location of the station, it can service not only residents of Taichung, but also those living in the northern part of Changhua County in central Changhua.
 In addition, the development of Taichung has become increasingly prosperous in recent years.
 Since 2011, the number of passengers enter/exiting from Taichung HSR station has surpassed the number of passengers enter/exiting from Zuoying HSR station, and its growth continues to accelerate.